 I absolutely ADORE the muesli my mum makes.
 I have tried so many times to replicate it, because surely, how hard can muesli be!
 And although I have made loads of delicious muesli in my time, none of them ever seem to match what my mum makes.
 Finally, I managed to coax the recipe out of her, and the main reason I wanted to post it on my blog was so that I can never lose it again.
 I made it yesterday, and after this weekend is over I’m going to have to start rationing it if I want it to last (because unfortunately, it can be pretty darn expensive to make).
 Of course, if you use this recipe you can mix it up as you like – for example swapping out the apricots for other dried fruit, or including extra nuts and seeds.
-Previously I have made it with amaranth puffs as an addition (kind of similar to Honey Puffs), and a good addition that was!
+Previously I have made it with amaranth puffs as an addition (kind of similar to Honey Puffs) as well as quinoa, both of them make great additions!

-It’s so great having a go-to muesli recipe that you can play around with; changing the flavours slightly, and substituting fruit and nuts for others – whatever takes your fancy at the time.
-I prefer to keep my muesli relatively simple (but packed full of flavour) and then I can add fruit and yoghurt to it.
-I have included a recipe for spiced ginger, orange and fig muesli at the bottom of this page, in case you are looking for a slight variation to the ol’ classic.
+It’s so great having a go-to muesli recipe that you can play around with; changing the flavors slightly, and substituting fruit and nuts for others – whatever takes your fancy at the time.
+I prefer to keep my muesli relatively simple (but packed full of flavor) and then I can add fresh fruit and yogurt to it for a delicious, wholesome breakfast.

 - 2 c bran